antivirusakash/nutriscan-documentation/docs/index.md

 ---
 layout: doc
-title: NutriScan App - AI-Powered Nutrition Assistant & Diet Planning
+title: User Guide - NutriScan App
-description: Transform your nutrition journey with NutriScan App.
-Get instant meal analysis, personalized diet plans, and AI-powered nutrition guidance.
+description: Follow our NutriScan App User Guide to learn how to scan meals, view your meal timeline, set up a diet plan, subscribe, and chat with Monika.
+Get easy steps for a healthier life with NutriScan.

 head:
   - - meta